- University of Chicago Law School, J.D. 1991

 - Cravath, Swaine & Moore LLP, Associate in New York (1991 – 1995)

-Mr. Nolan’s arbitrations have involved many countries and legal systems on five continents.
+Mr. Nolan’s arbitrations have involved many countries and legal systems on six continents.
 In addition to being an arbitration specialist, Mr. Nolan is a widely experienced litigator who regularly served while at Milbank as lead counsel for significant matters in U.S. state and federal trial and appellate courts and also handled adversarial aspects of bankruptcies and financial restructurings.
-Given the trans-national focus of his practice, Mr. Nolan has had overall responsibility for, and worked with locally qualified co-counsel on, national court and administrative proceedings in countries other than the United States, including Bermuda, Canada, the People’s Republic of China, the French Republic, the Federal Republic of Germany, the United Mexican States, Mongolia, the Netherlands, the Republic of Peru, the Philippines, the Russian Federation, the Republic of Singapore, the Swiss Confederation, the Republic of Turkey, Ukraine, and the Bolivarian Republic of Venezuela.
+Given the trans-national focus of his practice, Mr. Nolan has had overall responsibility for, and worked with locally qualified co-counsel on, national court and administrative proceedings in countries other than the United States, including Bermuda, the Federative Republic of Brazil, Canada, the People’s Republic of China, the French Republic, the Federal Republic of Germany, the United Mexican States, Mongolia, the Netherlands, the Republic of Peru, the Philippines, the Russian Federation, the Republic of Singapore, the Swiss Confederation, the Republic of Turkey, Ukraine, and the Bolivarian Republic of Venezuela.

 - Representation of ABS Global, a Hong Kong-based satellite operator, against the Korean telecommunications company KTSat Corporation in ICC arbitration to invalidate the sale of a satellite to ABS on grounds including national security concerns.
 KTSat’s claims dismissed, ABS’s ownership of the satellite affirmed, and damages awarded to ABS for mitigation of KTSat’s breaches.